San Nicolas Fire Station: Firefighting Museum

-On August 7, 2025, a small museum exhibit was added at the station's garage bay showcasing collected antiques ranging from retrieved Gamewell fire alarm boxes, previous iterations of the fire district's uniform, old photos of the Manila Fire Department, to assorted fire fighting equipment are displayed.
-The initiative as spearheaded by heritage advocate Peter Danielle Rallos and Substation Commander Francisco Montevirgen under the leadership of Fire Senior Superintendent Aristotle B. Bañaga along with the kind contributions of retired and veteran firefighters adding to the museum's narrative.
+On August 7, 2025, a small museum exhibit was added at the station's vehicle bay showcasing collected antiques ranging from retrieved Gamewell fire alarm boxes, previous iterations of the fire district's uniform, old photos of the Manila Fire Department, to assorted fire fighting equipment are displayed.
+The initiative as spearheaded by heritage advocate Peter Danielle Rallos and Substation commander Francisco Montevirgen under the leadership of Fire Senior Superintendent Aristotle B. Bañaga along with the kind contributions of retired and veteran firefighters adding to the museum's narrative.

 Additional Fire museums are eyed for the remaining historical fire stations in Manila specifically Tanduay fire station, Paco fire station, and Intramuros fire station.